miracleflame/VTMB-Unofficial-Patch-by-Wesp/Patch_Extras/Developer Tools/Bloodlines SDK/vtmbsdk-readme.txt

   For managing them, goto "Map -> Map Properties" in the Hammer menu and look bottom several strings.
 Now there are four parameters presented which allow you to tweak map lighting or overall compiling time (each parameter have descriptions so no reason to describe it here).
+* BSP Decompiler have problem decompiling original game's ladders, so on editing such map, you need to manually turn ladder's brushes to "func_ladder" in Hammer.
 * Tool texture "toolsinvisible" slows VVIS full compiling, use "toolsclip" when possible.
 * Tool texture "noviz" isn't supported by the SDK, create func_details in its volume instead.
 * Func_detail entities may add junk planes, in that case turn them back to world.